'I'm dying, you're not': Those terminally ill ask more states to legalize physician-assisted death - KVIA

 As Rod rushed to hold her, the cries faded to repeated mumbles.
 “Heaven,” she said, again and again.

 The issue is contentious.
-Opponents, including many religious groups and lawmakers, have moral objections with the very concept of someone ending their life.
+Opponents have moral objections with the very concept of someone ending their life.
 Even with safeguards in place, they argue, the decision could be made for the wrong reasons, including depression or pressure from family burdened by their caretaking.

 “It’s normalizing suicide, and it’s incentivizing individuals to end their lives,” said Danielle Pimentel of Americans United for Life.
 Pimentel raised concerns that pain isn’t the top reason people choose an early departure, adding that policy should focus on bettering end-of-life care.